umbraco/UmbracoDocs/11/umbraco-cms/extending/packages/good-practice-and-defaults.md

   - Settings will be accessible to the site and can be included in deployments between sites.
 - Cons:
   - You cannot guarantee that the folder or files will be present on a site or that they will be writable.
-  - Using your own config means your users cannot harness the power of the .NET Core options system and move settings to the environment or key stores.
+  - Using your own config means your users cannot harness the power of the .NET Core configuration system and move settings to environment variables or other key/value stores.
 This means that sensitive information may end up on disk.

 #### Provide the users with appsettings.json snippets

-You could choose to provide your users with a snippet they can copy into their appsettings.json file.
+You could choose to provide your users with a snippet they can copy into their `appsettings.json` file.
 This will ensure that the settings are stored in the correct location.

-- Pro: Allows your users to fully control how and where the settings are stored (eg. secure key vaults).
+- Pro: Allows your users to fully control how and where the settings are stored (eg. secure key/value stores).
 - Con: Requires the user to edit files on disk to get the settings in place.